visgl/deck.gl/docs/api-reference/deck.md

 ##### `pickObject`

-Get the closest pickable and visible object at screen coordinate.
+Get the closest pickable and visible object at the given screen coordinate.

 ```js
 deck.pickObject({x, y, radius, layerIds})